 We MUST talk about physical disabilities (differences) with children.
 If we don’t, they become the elephant(s) in the room.
 As a result, children mistakenly interpret that these topics are wrong or taboo.

-Disabilities are NOT wrong.
+Of course, adult know that disabilities are NOT wrong.
 Nor taboo.
 As we’ll see in these stories, everyone notices differences.
 Especially curious children.
-So it’s up to us to discuss and help our children learn about the similarities.
+So it’s up to us to discuss and help our children learn about disabilities without stigmas.
 It’s up to us to answer questions and to help kids see what it might feel like to have a physical disability.
 This is the a way to ensure that we raise compassionate, empathetic, and kind children.

 But I highly recommend real experiences, too — so volunteer with your local Special Olympics.
 Spend time with a friend in a wheelchair.
 That sort of thing.